dhruvdixit06/InnomaticsTasks/README.md

 # InnomaticsTasks

-In this repostitory I am going to provide the files for each task provided during the Data Science Internship.
+In this repository I am going to provide the files for each task provided during the Data Science Internship.

 Do star the repo if you like the codes!
 Thank you:)